pykong/ShellVE/README.md

 - Ensure environment variables are always the same, irrespective if a virtual environment is started in the system terminal or ShellVE.

 ## Contributors
-- A big ThankYou to [Wramberg](https://github.com/Wramberg/TerminalView) for providing the amazing TerminalView plugin.
+- A big ThankYou to [Wramberg](https://github.com/Wramberg/TerminalView) for providing the amazing TerminalView plugin!